-"Blu-ray Disc", "BONUSVIEW" and "BD-Live" are trademarks of Blu-ray Disc Association.
+"Blu-ray Disc", "Blu-ray", "Blu-ray 3D", "BD-Live", "BONUSVIEW", and the logos are trademarks of Blu-ray Disc Association.

 Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States and other countries.